florian-huber/python-introduction/lesson_material_german/03_special_functions.md

 def greeting(name):
-    """Prints a greeting depeding on the name string.
+    """Prints a greeting depending on the name string.
     """
     if is_friend(name):
         print(f"Hi {name}!!")